maicoin/max-websocket-docs/Authentication.md

 # Authentication for private channels

-apply api key and secret from http://max.maicoin.com/api_tokens nonce should be unique integer (better use timestamp) signature use HMAC sha256 with your api secret to encode nonce
+apply api key and secret from http://max.maicoin.com/api_tokens nonce should be unique integer (better use timestamp).

+create signature by using sha256 HMAC with your api secret to encode nonce.

 ## NodeJS example
 ```javascript